The New Town Hall: Viewpoint, architecture, glockenspiel and more

 Closed on: Jan.
 1, Jan.
 6, Shrove Tuesday, May 1, Nov.
 1, Dec.
 25, Dec.
 26.

-FC Bayern celebrates on the city hall balcony
+FC Bayern celebrates on the Town Hall balcony

 The exterior façade: figure play and history

-The impressive façade of the New City Hall measures almost a hundred meters and shows many ornaments and interesting figures:
+The impressive façade of the New Town Hall measures almost a hundred meters and shows many ornaments and interesting figures:

 - For example, you can find the city founder, Henry the Lion, plus many former rulers from the Wittelsbach dynasty

 - At the corner to Weinstraße, a mighty dragon reminds us of the threat posed by the plague